saona-raimundo/Future-of-sports-at-IST-Austria/docs/log.md

 ---

+# 2023-03-21

+We wrote to Campus Update to include the following note.

+	- Future of Sports at ISTA - news
+	In the institute-wide survey at the end of 2021 we had 151 participants giving 302 suggestions on sports development at ISTA.
+We heard you loud and clear.
+	The top three suggestions are:
+	1. Better gym (44%)
+	2. New multi-sport court (24%)
+	3. New swimming pool (19%)
+	It is time to act!
+For the fifth year in a row,
+	C&M will give a detailed plan for expanding the gym to Management.

+Let's see what they onclude!

+# 2023-03-14

+After many emal exchanges, we finally got the new that ISTA employees were asked by the MAnagement to present a plan on how to expand the gym and the associated costs of doing so.
+In the near future, a plan will be presented to the president.
+For now, the plan includes more devices and renovation of washrooms.

+No other information has been recovered from our contact with ISTA.

 # 2022-06-09

 Construction & Maintenance talked with Management about the results of the survey and the first idea of expanding the gym.